-This violin was taken from Italy to France by Luigi Tarisio in 1836, who sold it to Pierre and Hippolyte Silvestre of Lyons.
-They in turn sold it to the Comte de Chaponay, an amateur and possessor of a very fine collection of instruments.
-At the end of the 19th century, the violin was offered through H. C. Silvestre of Paris, and passed to W. E. Hill & Sons, who sold it in 1901 to the violinist Arthur Hartmann (1881-1956).
-By 1909, it had been acquired by a member of the French Samazeuilh family, hence the name of the violin “Samazeuilh”.
-In 1923 it came in the possession of the virtuoso Mr. Mischa Elman (1891-1967), who in a letter written in 1926 considered it “one of the best Stradivarius instruments for tone quality…” Later it was owned by Mr. Raymond Pitcain, a lawyer in the USA, but returned to Europe in 1981 when the late Max Möller, a luthier in Holland, purchased it at auction in New York.
-Since 1983, the violin was in the same private possession in Switzerland.
-In August 2017, Nippon Music Foundation acquired this violin through a luthier with a substantial contribution from Mr. and Mrs. Okamoto in Japan and support from The Nippon Foundation.
+This violin was taken to France by an Italian dealer and collector Luigi Tarisio in 1836, who sold it to Pierre and Hippolyte Silvestre, dealers of Lyon.
+They in turn sold it to Comte de Chaponay, an amateur and possessor of a fine collection of instruments.
+In the 1870s it was brought to England by H. B. Merton, then passed to Mr. William Pickerling followed by Mr. Clements.
+He in turn sold it to W. E. Hill & Sons, who subsequently sold it to the violinist Arthur Hartmann (1881-1956) of Copenhagen in 1901 and again to Madame Joseph Samazeuilh de Bordeaux in 1903, hence the name of the violin “Samazeuilh”.
+In 1923, it came in the possession of the virtuoso Mischa Elman (1891-1967), who in a letter written in 1926 considered it “one of the best Stradivarius instruments for tone quality...”.
+Later it was owned by Mr. Raymond Pitcairn, a lawyer in the USA, but the violin returned to Europe in 1981 when Max Möller, a dealer in the Netherlands, purchased it at an auction in New York.
+From 1983, the violin was in the same private possession in Switzerland.
+In August 2017, Nippon Music Foundation acquired this violin with a substantial contribution from Mr. and Mrs. Okamoto of Japan and support from The Nippon Foundation.